-Implementation Plan Number of chapter / subchap ter Heading text Implementation guide VERSION CONTROL All previous version(s) of the Implementation Plan should be identified, together with a short description of the changes in the relevant timetabling year.
+Imp lementation Plan Number of chapter / subchap ter Heading text Implementation guide VERSION CONTROL All previous version(s) of the Implementation Plan should be identified, together with a short description of the changes in the relevant timetabling year.
 TABLE OF CONTENTS 1 Introduction Implementation Plan: State the purpose of the Implementation Plan.
-Implementation Plan updates: Add a short description of the purpose of the update, State who is responsible for and who has to validate the content, Provide links or refer to external resources where information referring or regarding the IP is to be found: e.g. NIP, EDP, Business Case ERTMS, etc. (explicit links can be done in footnotes for example).
+Implementation Plan updates: - Add a short description of the purpose of the update, - State who is responsible for and who has to validate the content, - Provide links or refer to external resources where information referring or regarding the IP is to be found: e.g. NIP, EDP, Business Case ERTMS, etc. (explicit links can be done in footnotes for example).
 2 Corridor Description [Reg.
-913/2010 - Article 9 (1.a)]Implementation Plan:Describe the characteristics of the freight corridor,including bottlenecks, and the programme of measuresnecessary for creating the freight corridor in thesubchapters of this chapter.If there are any overlapping sections, it is recommendedthat the corridors involved should coordinate thegathering of the information in the 2.X subchapters witheach other in order to provide identical information/data.Implementation Plan updates:Only applicable in case of changes.
+913/2010 - Article 9 (1.a)] Implementation Plan: Describe the characteristics of the freight corridor, including bottlenecks, and the programme of measures necessary for creating the freight corridor in the subchapters of this chapter.
+If there are any overlapping sections, it is recommended that the corridors involved should coordinate the gathering of the information in the 2.X subchapters with each other in order to provide identical information/data.
+Implementation Plan updates: Only applicable in case of changes.
 2.1 Key Parameters of Corridor Lines Implementation Plan: Short description of the system how the corridor presents its lines and the characteristics.
-List of all railway lines designated to a corridor either with if the corridor uses the CIP then preferably a link to the CIP or a reference to an annex attached to the Implementation Plan Implementation Plan updates: Short description of the system how the corridor presents its lines and the characteristics.
+List of all railway lines designated to a corridor either with - if the corridor uses the CIP then preferably a link to the CIP or - a reference to an annex attached to the Implementation Plan Implementation Plan updates: Short description of the system how the corridor presents its lines and the characteristics.
 Description of changes (extension, new lines, long-lasting works etc.) in corridor routing together with

-Implementation Plan Number of chapter / subchap ter Heading text Implementation guide if the corridor uses the CIP then preferably a link to the CIP or a reference to an annex attached to the Implementation Plan (see Annexes.
+Imp lementation Plan Number of chapter / subchap ter Heading text Implementation guide if the corridor uses the CIP then preferably a link to the CIP or a reference to an annex attached to the Implementation Plan (see Annexes.
 The corridor shall ensure consistency of information between the annex and the CIP.
 2.2 Corridor Terminals Implementation Plan: Short description of the system how the corridor presents its terminals and the characteristics.
 List of all terminals according to the definition in Art.
-2.2.c designated to a corridor either with a reference to section 3, in addition, a link to the CIP or a link to the common web portal under Implementing Regulation 2017/2177 giving comprehensive information on terminals, when it becomes operational.
+2.2.c designated to a corridor either with - a reference to section 3, - in addition, a link to the CIP - or a link to the common web portal under Implementing Regulation 2017/2177 giving comprehensive information on terminals, when it becomes operational.
 Implementation Plan updates: Short description of the system how the corridor presents its terminals and the characteristics.
 List of all terminals according to the definition in Art.
-2.2.c designated to a corridor either with a reference to section 3 in addition, a link to the CIP 2.3 Bottlenecks Implementation Plan and Implementation Plan updates: Make a reference to chapter 6.1 Capacity Management Plan.
+2.2.c designated to a corridor either with - a reference to section 3 - in addition, a link to the CIP - or a link to the common web portal under Implementing Regulation 2017/2177 giving comprehensive information on terminals, when it becomes operational.
+Information about changes.
+2.3 Bottlenecks Implementation Plan and Implementation Plan updates: Make a reference to chapter 6.1 Capacity Management Plan.
 2.4 RFC Governance Implementation Plan: General description of RFC governance from a strategic perspective.
 For detailed information see section 1.
 Implementation Plan updates: This chapter is not applicable to the updates.
 Information on updates can be found in section 1.